Per Stirpes: What Does This Funny Word Mean + Is it Right for You?

-In fact, this funny Latin word recently saved our client from sending over $500,000 to the wrong beneficiary.
+In fact, this confusing Latin word recently saved our client from sending over $500,000 to the wrong beneficiary.

-And she didn’t even need to hire an attorney to fix it!
+(And she didn’t need an attorney to take action!)

-If you want to make sure your money is inherited by the right people, you’ll enjoy today’s post.
+If you want to ensure the right people inherit your hard-earned money, you’ll enjoy today’s article.

 Setting Up Your Beneficiary Designations on Retirement Accounts